lvalenci/15_puzzle_learned_heuristic/README.md

 # 15-puzzle representation
 Puzzle is represented in a 4x4 np.array, 16 represents the blank tile, 1-15 represent the corresponding tiles

-# File Contains:
-- gen_train_data.py: module for generating training data.
-See module itself for how to run it

 # Folders
 - A_Star
   - constants.py: contains constants for different modules